Private equity MBK Partners launches offer for 20% stake in Hankook & Co

-Updates with tender offer price, stake and background details from paragraphs 2-5

-Dec 5 (Reuters) - South Korean private equity firm MBK Partners said on Tuesday it had launched a tender offer to acquire a minimum of 20.35% stake in battery storage manufacturer Hankook & Company 000240.KS.
+Dec 5 (Reuters) - South Korean private equity firm MBK Partners said on Tuesday it had launched a tender offer to acquire a minimum of a 20.35% stake in battery storage maker Hankook & Company 000240.KS.

 The offer represents an 18.9% premium to Hankook's closing price of 16,820 won in the last trading session.

-The private equity firm is also looking to acquire a maximum target stake of 27.32% in Hankook & Co, the holding company of Hankook Tier & Technology 161390.KS.
+The private equity firm said it is looking to take no more than a maximum target stake of 27.32% in Hankook & Co, holding company of Hankook Tire & Technology 161390.KS.

+Shares in Hankook & Co rose as much as 30% to 21,850 won, hitting their highest since late February 2021.
+Shares in Hankook Tire & Technology were trading up 2.3% as of 0443 GMT.

 ($1 = 1,310.3700 won)

-(Reporting by Rajasik Mukherjee and Shivangi Lahiri; Editing by Dhanya Ann Thoppil)
+(Reporting by Rajasik Mukherjee and Shivangi Lahiri; Additional reporting by Heekyong Yang; Editing by Dhanya Ann Thoppil and Tom Hogue)

 ((Rajasik.Mukherjee@thomsonreuters.com;))